 Module: ACC 514 International Financial Reporting & Analysis

-Contents:

-Several cases which deal with a specifi c financial accounting topic will be discu issed within

-the context of corporations' financial s the context of corporations' financial statements.
-Each case will contain financial statement

-information and a set of specific questions pertaining to one financial accounting issue.
-The

-financial statement information will be used to infer and interpret the economic events

-underlying the numbers.
-Some cases w

-business press which will be incorpora

-involve two companies within an indus stry and the case question ons will focus on i intercompany

-comparisons of financial information.

-0 Learning outcomes:
+Several cases which deal with a specific financial accounting topic will be discussed within the context of corporations' financial statements.
+Each case will contain financial statement information and a set of specific questions pertaining to one financial accounting issue.
+The financial statement information will be used to infer and interpret the economic events underlying the numbers.
+Some cases will be accompanied by a related article taken from the business press which will be incorporated in the questions in the case.
+Some cases will involve two companies within an industry and the case questions will focus on intercompany comparisons of financial information.

-This course is designed to help student

-comprehensive understanding of intern with case studies and presentations in c ulations, students g get fammar
+This course is designed to help students become a global user of financial reports.
+Besides a comprehensive understanding of international accounting regulations, students get familiar with case studies and presentations in class.

-Prerequisites: .1885.

-Required: none

-ses in finance and accou unting
+Recommended: Introductory courses in finance and accounting

-Obligatory registration: yes Further information -
+Obligatory registration: yes Further information on registration: "Student Portal"

-"Student Portal" C

 Courses Hours per week Self-study ECTS

 Lecture 2 (blocked) 6 4

 ECTS in total 4

-Form of assessment Participation: 20%, case presentation: 30 % and final
+Form of assessment Participation: 20%, case presentation: 30 % and final written exam (120 min.): 50%

-Lecturer/Person in charge written exam (120 min.): 50% Prof. Favere-Marchesi/ Prof. Dr. Dirk Simons
+Lecturer/Person in charge Prof. Favere-Marchesi/ Prof. Dr. Dirk Simons

-Lecturer/Person in charge imons

-Duration of module imons

-Prof. Favere-Marches imons

-Duration of module Prof. Favere-Marches 1 Semester (blocked) imons
+Duration of module 1 Semester (blocked)

-Duration of module Offering Prof. Favere-Marches 1 Semester (blocked) Fall semester imons
+Offering Fall semester

-Duration of module Offering Language Prof. Favere-Marches 1 Semester (blocked) Fall semester English i/ Prof. Dr. Dirk S
+Language English

+Program-specific educational goals LG 2, LG 4, LG 5

+Range of application Mannheim Master in Management, M.Sc.
+Business Education, Diplom Bus.
+Adm., LL.M., M.Sc.
+Econ.